NetaZuckerman/SewerNew/README.md

 **-i | --input : input diectory (required)**
 `/path/input/` - the path to the pileup file (or files).
-To create one (variant)Monitored_Mutations.csv table for specific NGS run, provide a path to NGS run directory. make sure that pileup.csv table is already exist.
+To create one (variant)Monitored_Mutations.csv table for specific NGS run, provide a path to NGS run directory. make sure that pileup.csv table already exist.
 For example: -o /data3/sewer/NGS137_07012022
 To create one (variant)Monitored_Mutations.csv for all NGS runs, provide a path to parent directory of all NGS runs directories.
 For example: -o /data3/sewer.

 **-o | --output : output directory (required)**